-At Garces Dental Group, provide a wide variety of clinical procedures to patients of all ages and backgrounds.
+Garces Dental Group in Center City Philadelphia provides a wide variety of clinical procedures to patients of all ages and backgrounds.
 Some of these are outlined below:

 Appointments with the hygienist consist of an intra-oral examination, oral cancer screening, X-rays, periodontal probing (measurements around the base of the tooth), cleaning with the cavitron and/or scaling instruments, polish, homecare recommendations, and an exam with the dentist.
 This appointment takes approximately 1 hour and should be completed every 6 months for patients that do not have a periodontal disease history.
 It is important to stay on track with this appointment in order to prevent new disease, prevent recurrence of previous infections, and to monitor signs of carious lesions (cavities), periodontal infections, and oral mucosal lesions (lesions on the soft tissue).